Pink Drops New Single ‘Walk Me Home’

-Pink has finally released her long awaited single “Walk Me Home” on Twitter Wednesday and fans love it.
+Pink has finally released her long-awaited single “Walk Me Home” on Twitter Wednesday and fans love it.

 Pink first teased the song on The Ellen DeGeneres Show February 6, according to UPI.
-During the interview she gave Ellen and fans everywhere a sample of the new single.
+During the interview, she gave Ellen and fans everywhere a sample of the new single.

-The song tells of how “there’s so much wrong going on outside.” and she doesn’t want to “be alone with all this on my mind,” begging the person who brings so much good to her life to “stay with me tonight.”.
+The song tells of how “there’s so much wrong going on outside” and she doesn’t want to “be alone with all this on my mind,” begging the person who brings so much good to her life to “stay with me tonight.”

-It’s a little different from the stuff she’s usually performed, but seems to be a good direction for the Pop mom.
+It’s a little different from the stuff she usually performs but seems to be a good direction for the pop mom.
 Many fans have commented that the lyrics to her new single are fitting for how many people feel about the current state of affairs in the world.

-During the interview with Ellen she also revealed that there will be an accompanying music video.
+During the interview with Ellen, she also revealed that there will be an accompanying music video.

 “I’m shooting a video in a week, I think, with Michael Gracie, the director from Greatest Showman.
 I’m really excited about that, he’s amazing,” she said about the upcoming video.